lyndon025/playtested/src/content/article/legacy/2022-12-06-shoot-em-up-without-the-shoot-em--swordship---review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-12-06-shoot-em-up-without-the-shoot-em-swordship-review
+title: Shoot ‘em up, without the Shoot’ em | Swordship - Review
+game: Swordship
 description: Dodge ‘em up is a genre entirely new to me, and so far I like the concept.
 Swordship is one such game, it takes the notion of shoot ‘em up but removes the shooting part and makes the fundamental gameplay all about the art of dodging and deception.
 featured: false
-pubDate: 2022-12-06
-tags:
-- action
-- pc
-- swordship
-- taptap
-thumb: /images/reviews/legacy/2022-12-06-shoot-em-up-without-the-shoot-em--swordship---review-0.avif
-title: Shoot ‘em up, without the Shoot’ em | Swordship - Review
-game: Swordship
 gallery:
   - /images/reviews/legacy/2022-12-06-shoot-em-up-without-the-shoot-em--swordship---review-0.avif
   - /images/reviews/legacy/2022-12-06-shoot-em-up-without-the-shoot-em--swordship---review-1.avif
   - /images/reviews/legacy/2022-12-06-shoot-em-up-without-the-shoot-em--swordship---review-2.avif
   - /images/reviews/legacy/2022-12-06-shoot-em-up-without-the-shoot-em--swordship---review-3.avif
   - /images/reviews/legacy/2022-12-06-shoot-em-up-without-the-shoot-em--swordship---review-4.avif
   - /images/reviews/legacy/2022-12-06-shoot-em-up-without-the-shoot-em--swordship---review-5.avif
   - /images/reviews/legacy/2022-12-06-shoot-em-up-without-the-shoot-em--swordship---review-6.avif
   - /images/reviews/legacy/2022-12-06-shoot-em-up-without-the-shoot-em--swordship---review-7.avif
+pubDate: 2022-12-06
+tags:
+  - action
+  - pc
+  - swordship
+  - taptap
+thumb: /images/reviews/legacy/2022-12-06-shoot-em-up-without-the-shoot-em--swordship---review-0.avif
 ---

 Dodge ‘em up is a genre entirely new to me, and so far I like the concept.
 Swordship is one such game, it takes the notion of shoot ‘em up but removes the shooting part and makes the fundamental gameplay all about the art of dodging and deception.

 You are a Swordship pilot, trying to steal and smuggle supplies from megacities hoarding them in the face of a post apocalyptic water world.
 Delivering these stolen supplies to those unfortunates living outside the megacities.